iLib-js/loctool/README.md

 ### Configuration

 To run the tool, you will need to create a project.json configuration file for each project and place it in the root of that project.
-The loctool will recursively search the given directory (current dir by default) for project.json files to find the roots of the projects.
-The root of each project will be recursively searched for localizable files.
+The presence of a project.json file indicates to the loctool that it has found the root of a project.

 The easiest way to create a new project.json file for a particular directory is to use the `loctool init` command.
 This will ask you a few questions and generate